 Introduction

 This project is a speedometer based on a doppler-radar.
-It will measure the speed of a moving object with an accuracy of 0.24 m/s.
-It is a cheap project, easy to make project and most of the components are easy to get.
+It measures the speed of a moving object with an accuracy of 0.24 m/s.
+It is an affordable, easy to make project and most of the components are within reach.

-There are three types mechanical, electromechanical and electronic speedometer.
+There are three types of speedometers a mechanical, an electromechanical and an electronic speedometers.
 This project is an electronic type.

-These type of speedometer are frequently used in speed camera’s on the side of the road.
+These type of speedometer are frequently used in speed cameras on the side of the road.

-In this Application Note it will go about the materials and methods used in the project, the results and the obstacles encountered during the project.
+In this Application Note these topics will be discussed: the materials and methods used in the project, the results and the obstacles encountered during the project.

+list of abbreviations used

+IC: integrated circuit

+SMD: suface-mounted device

+PCB: printed circuit board

 Material and methods